Software Engineer, Getaways Engineering

 Tell us about your job!
 What do you do exactly?
 What do you love about it?

 At one point, I was introduced (with a group of others) to our CEO Rich Williams.
 The technical director introduced each person giving their title.
 When he introduced me, he said: “This is Kevin, and his role is…well, I am not sure, but he does everything.”
 And honestly, that is what I do.
-I am a Full-Stack Software Engineer who focuses on back-end systems for Getaways Engineering (but I never shy away from front-end work) while leading Pride@Groupon (as co-chair), and organizing our Culture Club here at Groupon Seattle, where we coordinate,
+I am a Full-Stack Software Engineer who focuses on back-end systems for Getaways Engineering (but I never shy away from front-end work) while leading Pride@Groupon (as co-chair), and organizing our Culture Club here at Groupon Seattle, where we coordinate, fund, and organize awesome activities for the office.

 Let’s talk about your involvement with Pride.
 Why is it important for Groupon to champion and support Pride@Groupon?